Australian Priority Investment Approach to Welfare

 As recommended by the McClure review, the Priority Investment Approach is underpinned by annual actuarial valuations.

-The valuations estimate the future lifetime cost of welfare payments to the Australian population and groups within it.
+The valuations estimate the future lifetime cost of social security payments to the Australian population and groups within it.
 This method is similar to the way that insurance companies estimate their future costs.

-These valuations and accompanying analysis help us to tailor investments to address barriers to employment for people who would be able to work with extra assistance, including building their capacity to work in the future if they can’t work now.
+These valuations and accompanying analysis help us tailor investments to address barriers to employment for people who would be able to work with extra assistance.
+This includes building their capacity to work in the future even if they can’t work now.

 What is a future lifetime cost?

-There are three different types of future lifetime cost estimates in the Priority Investment Approach valuations:
+There are 3 different types of future lifetime cost estimates in the Priority Investment Approach valuations:

 1. 1.
-The total future lifetime cost is an estimate of the overall amount that the Government is expected to spend on welfare over the lives of the Australian resident population at the valuation date.
+The total future lifetime cost is an estimate of the overall amount that the Government is expected to spend on social security over the lives of the Australian resident population at the valuation date.

 1. 2.
-A future lifetime cost for a group of people, such as current Carer Payment recipients, is an estimate of the amount that the Government will spend on all welfare payments for the people who were in that group at the valuation date, over the rest of their lives.
+A future lifetime cost for a group of people, such as those on Carer Payment, is an estimate of the amount that the Government will spend on all social security payments for the people who were in that group at the valuation date, over the rest of their lives.

 1. 3.
-A future lifetime cost for a welfare payment category, such as the studying payments category, is an estimate of the amount that the Government will spend on payments in that category over the lives of the Australian population at the valuation date.
+A future lifetime cost for a social security payment category, such as the studying payments category, is an estimate of the amount that the Government will spend on payments in that category over the lives of the Australian population at the valuation date.

 What will the Government do with the findings of the actuarial valuations?

-The findings will help build better understandings of specific groups and their transition pathways into and through the welfare system.
+The findings will help build a better understanding of specific groups and their transition pathways into and through the social security system.

 This enables the development of tailored responses which improve people’s life chances and help build the skills and experience they require to find work.